openvinotoolkit/openvino/README.md

 ### Developer documentation

 [Developer documentation](./docs/dev/index.md) contains information about architectural decisions which are applied inside the OpenVINO components.
-This documentation has all necessary information which could be needed in order to contribute to OpenVINO.
+This documentation has all the necessary information which could be needed in order to contribute to OpenVINO.

 ## Tutorials